-As the Music coordinator, I have adapted the curriculum to support our learners during COVID.
+As the Music coordinator, I have adapted the curriculum to support our learners whilst Covid rules and procedures are still in place.
 We have ensured that Music at Redhill can continue to provide an escape and promote self-confidence in a safe way for all.
-As we are able to sing in our bubbles, we will use singing lesson activities to support this as we get back to our Sing Up curriculum.
+As we are able to sing in our bubbles, we will use singing lesson activities to support this leading to whole school singing assemblies once it is safe to do so.

-Due to COVID 19, we are using virtual ways of sharing our performances.
-We will have class boxes of instruments that are compliant with cleaning regulations due to COVID 19.
-We hope that group performances and assemblies will be able to return in September.
+We use virtual ways of sharing our performances by recording them either by video or sound and uploading those to the staff shared area.
+We have class boxes of instruments that are compliant with cleaning regulations due to COVID 19.

 Graham Tudor, ex-pupil and West End star